slosito11/slosito11/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my physics bachelor
+- 🔭 I’m currently working on my physic's bachelor
 - You can use my LaTeX Templates